-If you’re scouting some awesome West Coast-hugging hikes offering everything from stunning mountain vistas to jaw-dropping ocean views, check out northwest Oregon.
-Here are our top three hikes from Astoria to Tillamook:
+If you’re scouting some awesome West Coast-hugging hikes offering stunning mountain vistas, pristine beaches and everything in between, here, just in time for Great Outdoors Month, are our top three day hikes from Astoria to Tillamook:

 Fort to Sea Trail – near Warrenton, OR

 Yes, it’s kind of a long trail if you do the whole thing, starting at the Fort Clatsop Visitor Center out to Sunset Beach and back.
 Dotted with wooded pasture and small lakes, the trail includes hoofin’ it through deep forest up and over Clatsop Ridge.
 But the ridge isn’t that steep.
 Really.
 Besides.
 Where else can you cross under Highway 101, pass the oldest Presbyterian Church in continuous existence west of the Rocky Mountains, and chug through a real, live cow pasture – with real, live cows – en route to the beach?
 (I am not making this up.)

 The Fort to Sea trail is a beautiful hike, well worth the time.
 Unless you’re the Roadrunner, plan on a full day.
 Leashed dogs okay.

 Saddle Mountain – near Seaside, OR

 Distance: 4.3 miles, round trip